OPTM3104 Principles of Optometry 2

 In particular, students will:

-- explore various complex legal, ethical issues, professional, public and population health issues associated with common optometric conditions.
+- explore various legal, ethical issues, professional, public and population health issues associated with common optometric conditions.

 Students with a mark between 45 and 49 overall in the unit may be offered a supplementary assessment;